Edric Cundell: Early life and academic career

 Born in London, Edric Cundell came from a musical family: his grandmother worked in Paris as an opera singer and both his parents were talented amateur musicians.
-He was educated at Haberdashers' Aske's Boys' School in Hertfordshire, and went on to study at the London Trinity College of Music, taking French horn with Adolf Borsdorf and piano with Henry Richard Bird (1842-1916).
+He was educated at Haberdashers' Aske's Boys' School in Hertfordshire, and went on to study at the London Trinity College of Music, taking French horn with Adolf Borsdorf and piano with Henry Richard Bird (1842–1916).
 As a horn player, Cundell performed in the 1912 Covent Garden Opera season.

 He served as a lieutenant in the artillery in World War I, during which he wrote the symphonic poem Serbia, which was dedicated to King Alexander of Serbia.
 In Salonika his unit was attached to the Serbian Army and he was awarded the Serbian Order of the White Eagle for his distinguished conduct.
 While at the front line, Cundell made a cello out of petrol cans and boxes, using a horse's tail for the bow.

 After the War, Cundell joined the staff of the Trinity College of Music.
 At this time he became involved in conducting amateur orchestras, such as the Westminster Orchestral Society, with which he performed his own piece The Tragedy of Deirdre on 4 May 1923 at Kensington Town Hall.
 He was appointed conductor of another London-based amateur ensemble, the Stock Exchange Orchestra, in 1924.
 He took guest conductorships in the United States, South Africa and New Zealand while touring as an examiner.
 In 1937 he joined the musical staff at Glyndebourne, specializing in the interpretation of Mozart and Verdi.

 In 1938 he was appointed the principal of the Guildhall School of Music and Drama in London, succeeding Landon Ronald.
 He held the post until his retirement in 1959, and was noted for conducting many student opera performances there.
 In 1945, in honour of Carl Flesch, he co-founded what was later known as the Carl Flesch International Violin Competition with Max Rostal.
-He also acted as a judge in the music competitions at the 1948 London Olympics.
+He also acted as a judge in the music competitions at the 1948 Summer Olympics in London.
 Other posts he held included founding President of the City Music Society, and on committees for the Royal Musical Association, Musician's Benevolent Fund, and the Arts Council.

 Conductor and composer

 In 1935 he founded the Edric Cundell Chamber Orchestra, which specialised in unusual repertoire.
 Later on he frequently conducted leading orchestras as guest conductor, such as the Royal Philharmonic, London Philharmonic and the BBC Symphony Orchestra.
-In 1946 he conducted the National Symphony Orchestra in the film The Magic Bow, a life of Paganini in which the violin was played by Yehudi Menuhin.
+In 1946 he conducted the National Symphony Orchestra in the film The Magic Bow about the life of Paganini in which Yehudi Menuhin played the violin.
 In the early 1950s he was director of the Royal Opera House, Covent Garden.
 Cundell conducted the premieres of Arnold Bax's Fantasies on Polish Christmas Carols in 1945 and Malcolm Arnold’s Toy Symphony at the Savoy Hotel in 1957.